jsaparco-ueno/jsu-dueling-api/readme.md

 ### How-Tos
 - When adding a new job:
-  - add the lowercase name to the list of valid jobs in CharacterService.cs
+  - add the name to the list of valid jobs in JobService.cs GetJobNames
+  - add a case to the switch statement in JobService.cs to Build the new job
-  - add a new job class to the Models/Jobs folder, inheriting from the base Job class.
+  - add a new job class file to the Models/Jobs folder, inheriting from the base Job class.